BartMassey/asm-hello/README.md

 is returned in `%rax`: if the result is in the range -4095..-1 it is an error number.

-Confusingly, the correct syscall numbers can be found in `/usr/include/x86_64-linux-gnu/asm/unistd_32.h`.
+The Linux x86-64 syscall numbers can be found in `/usr/include/x86_64-linux-gnu/asm/unistd_64.h`.

 ## Assembling